-- Poor balance and coordination: Helpfully assisting them if they are experiencing difficulty with their coordination or movement is the most reassuring approach you can take.
+- Poor balance and coordination: Helpfully assisting them with difficulty with their coordination or movement is the most reassuring approach you can take.

 - Hallucinations: Dementia patients are likely to experience difficulties with their vision, which is why an eye test is so important.
 However, as well as eyesight problems, they may experience hallucinations.
-As with all symptoms of dementia, it’s vital that you reassure them and stay patient.
+As with all symptoms of dementia, you must reassure them and stay patient.

 Understand that it may be confusing at times

 As mentioned above, dementia can cause the individual to feel hugely disorientated and confused.
-It may happen during the eye exam, or before you leave.
+It may happen during the eye exam or before you leave.
 Being patient and reassuring is the best approach to take, as well as maintaining eye contact.
 Those who have dementia can find medical situations frustrating or uncomfortable.
 While the feelings and statements they express may seem irrational, you need to remember that it is genuine to them.
 Try to reassure them without dismissing their emotions.
-Promise them that the eye exam is necessary and will wrap up very soon – and importantly, that they do need it.
+Promise them that the eye exam is necessary and wrap up very soon – and importantly, they do need it.

 Expect a longer eye-test

-Depending on what stage they are at with their dementia diagnosis, whether they’re just at the beginning or have further developed symptoms, you may need to allow more time for the eye test.
-The reason for this is the test may have to be broken up into parts to ensure that they complete each part successfully.
+Depending on what stage they are at with their dementia diagnosis, whether they’re just beginning or have further developed symptoms, you may need to allow more time for the eye test.
+This is because the test may have to be broken up into parts to ensure that they complete each part successfully.
 You may also need to pause or take breaks if the patient becomes lethargic or just too tired to continue.
 If this happens, it’s important to reassure them that this is fine and that you will continue only when they are absolutely ready to do so.
 If you’re worried that the senior citizen you’re with may need some extra time, call in advance to chat with your optician.
-For example, if you were looking for the closest eye exams Charleston that are near to you, it would be good to get some reassurance that it’s perfectly fine to get some extra time for the patient.
+For example, if you were looking for Charleston’s closest eye exams that are near to you, it would be good to get some reassurance that it’s perfectly fine to get some extra time for the patient.